shuozhixu/Modelling_2024/README.md

 Run the simulation with files `in.elastic`, `displace.mod`, `init.mod`, `potential.mod`, `min.NiCoCr_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

-Once it is finished, you will find a file `lmp.out`.
+Once it is finished, you will find a file `lmp.out`, at the end of which you will find values of C11all, C12all etc. Specifically, you will see

 Rename that file to `lmp_random.out` and upload it to the `CoCrNi/ela_const/0K` directory.

 ###### CoCrNi with CSRO